ryansteed/heuristic-moral-machine/log.md

 > + SME expertise may not compensate for lower sample size
 > + Labeling function may have less coverage than direct surveying - maybe people's heuristics differ from their actual behavior (do we trust experts to not have this quirk?)
 > + May be impossible to prove if this is working - how to prove labeling functions are honored?
-> + The requirements for being an SME labeler exclude certain groups from being able to provide input: "The profile of the best performing user by F1 score was a MS or Ph.D. degree in any field, strong Python coding skills, and intermediate to advanced experience with machine learning" (Snorkel).
+> + The requirements for being an SME labeler exclude certain groups from being able to provide input: The profile of the best performing user by F1 score was a MS or Ph.D. degree in any field, strong Python coding skills, and intermediate to advanced experience with machine learning (Snorkel).
 How to make this accessible to lower-educated, non Python coders?
 - How much will it cost?
 > + Time
 > + Data costs??